voschezang/coding-handbook/management-principles.md

 Signs of good meetings

-- All participants feel heard.
-- A decision is made at the end.
+- Structure / scope

+    - Key participants take time to do preparation and post-preparation.
     - Expectations have been set at the beginning of the meeting.
+    - There is either a good structure or a good agenda.
     - The scope is specific and appropriate.
-- There is either a good structure or a good agenda.
-- Key participants take time to do preparation and post-preparation.
     - Out-of-scope topics are saved for later.
 Action points are written down.
+    - A decision is made at the end.

+- Diversity / interaction

+    - The chair makes decisions, despite absence of consensus.
     - Apparent conflict is addressed (openly).
 Differences are accepted rather than suppressed.

-- The chair makes decisions, despite absence of consensus.
+    - All participants pay attention and are engaged.

+    - All participants feel heard / welcome.

 See also [goals-planning-strategy](goals-planning-strategy.md#Meetings).